-This conference will discuss next steps for energy storage in the UK.
+This conference assessed next steps for energy storage in the UK.

-It will be an opportunity to discuss the opportunities and possible barriers for increasing energy storage in the UK - including discussion of what form this storage should take, balancing large and small scale projects, and what more can be done to drive investment in the sector in order to support the greater use of renewables and low carbon energy sources.
+Delegates examined the opportunities and possible barriers for increasing energy storage - including discussion on what forms storage should take, how large and small scale projects can be accelerated, and what more can be done to drive investment in the sector in order to support the greater use of renewables and low carbon energy sources.

-The practical challenges associated with the finance, design, and development of large scale energy projects will also be discussed with the Government recently launching its Storage at Scale Competition aimed at encouraging innovative, replicable solutions which could provide a competitive alternative to conventional commercial large-scale energy storage technologies, such as pumped-hydro or batteries.
+The practical challenges associated with the finance, design, and development of large scale energy projects was also discussed, with the Government launching its Storage at Scale Competition aimed at encouraging innovative, and replicable solutions which could provide a competitive alternative to conventional commercial large-scale energy storage technologies, such as pumped-hydro or batteries.

-Delegates will also assess government plans to speed up the process of approval for new energy storage projects with the proposed removal of the ‘capacity cap’ in the recently closed consultation on electricity storage within the planning system - and what more can be done to make projects attractive to potential investors.
+Delegates also assessed government plans to speed up the process of approval for new energy storage projects with the proposed removal of the ‘capacity cap’ in the closed consultation on electricity storage within the planning system - and what more can be done to make projects attractive to potential investors.

-Further sessions will discuss what more can be done to improve network transmission flexibility, challenges for integration and distributed storage, and the role of electric vehicles as part of a wider energy storage network.
+Further sessions discussed what more can be done to improve network transmission flexibility, challenges for integration and distributed storage, and the role of electric vehicles as part of a wider energy storage network.

-Ofgem’s Targeted Charging Review - looking at changes to how networks recover the costs of transporting electricity to homes, public organisations and businesses - will also be discussed.
-It comes with a consultation on the Minded to decision and draft impact assessment recently closed, and concern expressed from transporting electricity to homes, public organisations and industry over the impact of proposed changes.
+Ofgem’s Targeted Charging Review - looking at changes to how networks recover the costs of transporting electricity to homes, public organisations and businesses - was also discussed.
+It came with a consultation on the Minded to decision and draft impact assessment, and concern expressed from transporting electricity to homes, public organisations and industry over the impact of proposed changes.